Language and Communication

 - Loss of words the child was previously able to say

-- Difficulty in initiating and sustaining conversation with others
+- Difficulty in initiating and sustaining a conversation with others

 - Difficulty expressing basic wants and needs